seherozcelik/UnsupervisedDL/README.md

 # UnsupervisedDL
-VAE.png : some calculations about VAEs
+VAE.png : some calculations about VAEs - old
+VAE1.png : VAE calculations for simple 2D points
+VAE2.png : VAE calculations for 32x32 image for training